ElCuffigno/manager-tools/coaching-model.md

 Something that helps the company and employee.

+Put goal on back of one on one forms.

 First engagement, maybe try something they want to do, then it's the managers turn.

 ### Resources

+Jointly brainstorm resources and direct trying them out.
+2-3 minutes to come up with list of resources they think might be useful.
+Long list!
+Looking for volume not accuracy.

+There are no silver bullets.

+Need to explore ways directs can pick up skills needed.

+You may start a resource, find it's not useful, and discard.
+This is by design.

+Managers don't have to be best at what they're coaching.
+That's the benefit of resources.

 ### Plan

+Collaborate to create a plan.

+Create first few weeks of the plan.

+Series of steps direct will take.
+2-3 next steps.

+Can be simple as "order book by x date".

+Recommend making them small.

+Include reporting of the activity in the task.
+Report to me by...

 ### Act and Report

+Direct acts on planned steps and reports.
+(No work for you).

+You are not the trainer.
+You're the coach.

+As they achieve steps, give more feedback, iterate on resources.

+If you miss the goal date, OK to move back as long as progress being made.
+90% better is still better.